pcardotatgit/DUO_Web_Demos/php/readme.md

-# How to setup DUO secondary authentication to your web server
+# How to setup DUO secondary authentication into your web server

-# 0/ Setup your DUO Web lab
+## 0/ Setup your DUO Web lab

 In order to setup your DUO Web lab, you just need to copy all the content of the [ duo_no ] folder into your web server doc directory.
 If you don't have a web server, install XAMPP .
 Easy to find on the INTERNET, and very easy to install.